open-dollar/od-contracts/docs/src/detailed/proxies/hai_safe_manager.md

 ### Key Methods:

 - `openSAFE`: Deploys a new SAFE Handler contract and registers it in the SAFE Manager.
-- `transferSAFEOwnership`: Transfers ownership of a SAFE to another address.
+- `transferSAFEOwnership`: Initiates the ownership transfer of a SAFE to another address (doesn't reset SAFE protection).
+- `acceptSAFEOwnership`: Commits to the ownership transfer of a SAFE to another address (needs to be called by the new SAFE owner).
 - `modifySAFECollateralization`: Modifies the collateralization ratio of a SAFE (lock/free collateral and/or generate/repay debt).
 - `transferCollateral`: Transfers collateral from one account to another.
 - `transferInternalCoins`: Transfers internal coins from one account to another.
 - `quitSystem`: Closes a SAFE and transfers all remaining collateral and debt to the user's address.
 - `enterSystem`: Migrates collateral and debt from a source SAFE Handler to a destination SAFE.
 - `moveSAFE`: Migrates a SAFE from one SAFE to another.
+- `protectSAFE`: Protects a SAFE from being liquidated, using a SafeSaviour position to improve the SAFE health when it falls below the liquidation ratio.

 ## 3. Key Mechanisms & Concepts